aryaniyaps/flask-graphql-boilerplate/README.md

 ## Motivation

 The graphQL community is relatively new, and there are fewer resources to help you get started with it in the python ecosystem.
 While I started to write graphQL projects with python, I experienced a lot of friction, and need to write a lot of boilerplate code.
-Hence, I figured out that it would be easy to make a template which would help me to get up and running.
+Hence, I figured out that it would be easier to make a template which would help me to get up and running.
 This template uses a lot of modern libraries to provide the best developer experience.
 Today, I mostly start off my projects with this template.